DucManhPhan/DucManhPhan.github.io/_posts/2019-02-18-Configure-Tomcat-for-Java-web.md

 <br>

 ## Configure Tomcat server to deploy web application
-After we unzip Tomcat file, we will do somethind like:
+After we unzip Tomcat file, we will do something like:
 - specify JDK for Tomcat.
 - Open ```startup.bat``` file in ```bin``` folder of Tomcat.
 (With Linux/Ubuntu OS, we have ```startup.sh``` file).